BritishMachineVisionAssociation/BMVC2021/authors/reviewing-guidelines.md

 <p dir="ltr"><strong>5.
 Participate in discussions with Area Chairs and other reviewers.</strong></p>

-<p dir="ltr">After the rebuttal period, reviewers will work with Area Chairs to clear up any confusions and attempt to reach consensus on papers.
+<p dir="ltr">After the rebuttal/revision period, reviewers will work with Area Chairs to clear up any confusions and attempt to reach consensus on papers.
 The CMT site has an electronic bulletin board feature that allows Area Chairs to contact reviewers anonymously.
 Once the Area Chair posts a note, reviewers will be notified and asked to log in to see the post and respond.
 The identities of the reviewers will be hidden from each other (but not from the Area Chair).</p>

 <p dir="ltr"><strong>6.
-Enter your final (post-rebuttal) recommendation.</strong></p>
+Enter your final (post-rebuttal/revision) recommendation.</strong></p>

-<p dir="ltr">After the rebuttal period you will enter your final recommendation on CMT.
-This may differ from your preliminary rating, and should reflect your judgment taking into account all the other reviews, the authors' rebuttal, and the discussion about the paper (if any).</p>
+<p dir="ltr">After the rebuttal/revision period you will enter your final recommendation on CMT.
+This may differ from your preliminary rating, and should reflect your judgment taking into account all the other reviews, the authors' rebuttal/revision, and the discussion about the paper (if any).</p>

 <h4 dir="ltr" id="reviewer-faqs">Reviewer FAQs</h4>